-- Tech previews provide you with opportunities to progressively test new features as they are delivered in short-term versions that will eventually graduate to Java 17 LTS.
+- With tech previews, you can progressively test new features as they're delivered, in short-term versions that will eventually graduate to Java 17 LTS.

-As always, Java developers can bring their own Java run-times, including Oracle JDK and Red Hat JDK, to Azure and use the secure infrastructure and feature-rich services.
-The production edition of Oracle Java SE is also available to Java developers for running Java workloads in Windows or Linux virtual machines on Azure.
+As always, as a Java developer, you can bring to Azure your own Java runtimes, including the Oracle JDK and the Red Hat JDK.
+You can also use the secure infrastructure and feature-rich services.
+The production edition of Oracle Java SE is available to you for running Java workloads in Windows or Linux virtual machines on Azure.

-Developers can download Java JDKs for Azure and Azure Stack for use in local development environments.
+You can download Java JDKs for Azure and Azure Stack for use in your local development environments.
 Downloads are available for Windows, Linux, and macOS.
-Developers working on Linux can also get packages through the yum and apt package managers.
+If you're working on Linux, you can also get packages through the yum and apt package managers.

 Geri bildirim yükleniyor...